Why I Became a Calvinist

 My earliest confrontation with Calvinism (although I didn't know it by name at the time) was an internet ministry on Bible prophecy, (www.omegaletter.com).
 The guy briefly digressed from his usual prophetic topics and wrote a defense of grace and the once-saved-always-saved position.
 It wasn't very good, at least it didn't convince me at all.

-I resolved to post a definitive rebuttal of the "ridiculous" in my mind once-saved-always-saved doctrine in his message forum.
+I resolved to post a definitive rebuttal of the "ridiculous" in my mind once-saved-always-saved doctrine in his comment section.
 After carefully going through the Bible, I realized I couldn't do it.
 I spent several days on it too, trying to defend my position, and I just could not come up with a definitive Biblical argument that totally trashed the viewpoint.
 I didn't convince myself that it was true, but neither could I disprove it as the ridiculous doctrine I previously held it to be.

 I ended up posting nothing at all, but I saved my bible study on the subject and reflected upon it from time to time.
 One conclusion I drew quite early was that the once-saved-always-saved position forced the conclusion that it is a lot more difficult to be truly saved than is generally thought; an idea I was already sympathetic to.
 The circles I travelled in taught that a simple prayer was enough and ignored scriptures on wheat vs. tares, obedience, etc. I had slowly been becoming aware that ignoring those scriptures was wrong.
-Thus my journey towards Calvinism began, it was over a year before it completed.
+Thus, my journey towards Calvinism began, it was over a year before it completed.

 For me, the scripture that was the final nail in the coffin of the idea that people could lose their salvation was John 6:37-40.